invent2018/project-proposals-group-11/proposal-template.md

-# Ridiculously Catchy Title
-## Super Catchy Slogan
+# Don't Sleep
+## Because sleeping in lectures is for sissies

 Group members:
-* Apple
+* Samuel Ong
-* Banana
+* Andrew Yap
-* Char Kway Teow

-Feel free to change the headers, but do address the points raised.

 ## Audience
 Whose problems are we trying to solve?